Academic and Faculty Affairs

 Instructors should note that involuntarily withdrawing a student from a course is a significant act.
 When seeking to apply this policy, instructors and department chairs should first seek procedural guidance from the Vice Provost for Academic Affairs.

-Office of Student Life guidelines for dealing with disruptive behavior in the instructional setting
+Office of the Dean of Students guidelines for dealing with disruptive behavior in the instructional setting

 Use the feedback form to provide input about this policy.